 Neuropathy as a Diabetes Complication

-People with diabetes who maintain high blood sugars for a prolonged period of time, experience nerve damage which affects their ability to feel.
+People with diabetes who maintain high blood sugars for a prolonged period of time may experience nerve damage, affecting their ability to feel.

 If you use an electric blanket and it is too hot, it can burn your skin without you being able to feel it.
 As a preventative and conservative measure, it’s best not to use electric bedding.
 Nonetheless, some might advise keeping the electric blanket at the lowest temperature as a safety measure.
 Check in with your healthcare professional who knows and understands your personal health chart.

 If you have neuropathy as a complication of your diabetes, you might be interested in reading a column I wrote about depression and neuropathy.
-Stay tuned for our upcoming 2018 Neuropathy Medication” chart.
+You can also view our Neuropathy Medication” chart.